Today only: Our favorite self-emptying robot vacuum hits new all-time low price at Amazon

 We constantly receive new robot vacuum cleaners to test, which makes sense considering how popular they are.
 I have already tested more than a dozen new autonomous vacuums and mops so far in 2021.
 And the year isn’t even half over!
 I test new robot vacuum cleaners all the time ahead of launch, and I love it.
 But there’s also a downside: I’ve become spoiled.
 I have tested so many different models with the awesome new self-emptying feature that’s growing in popularity.
 As a result, I can’t bear to use a robot vacuum anymore unless it has this fantastic convenience feature.

 Anyone out there who is looking for the best of the best definitely needs a self-emptying robot vacuum.
 And if you hurry, you can get your hands on my favorite new model.
-It’s called the Ecovacs Deebot N8 Pro+ Robot Vacuum and Mop with Auto-Empty Station, and there’s a coupon right now at Amazon that’ll save you a whopping $140!Today's Top Deal Newest Nest Thermostat just hit a new all-time low price at Amazon - $12 less than Prime Day!
-Price:Was $130, Now $87.99!
-Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission
+It’s called the Ecovacs Deebot N8 Pro+ Robot Vacuum and Mop with Auto-Empty Station, and there’s a coupon right now at Amazon that’ll save you a whopping $140!Today's Top Deal AirPods Pro are finally back in stock... at the lowest price since Prime Day!
+List Price:$249.00 Price:$197.00 You Save:$52.00 (21%) Available from Amazon, BGR may receive a commission Available from Amazon BGR may receive a commission

 Yes, “Ecovacs Deebot N8 Pro+ Robot Vacuum and Mop with Auto-Empty Station” is a mouthful.
 But it’s a name you won’t soon forget once you get your hands on this awesome robot vacuum.
 Despite the hefty $699.99 price tag, this awesome new robot vacuum is actually priced lower than comparable models.
 In fact, we’ve seen self-emptying robot vacuums that don’t even have built-in mopping retail for as much as $1,400!
 Our favorite model prior to the release of the new N8 Pro+ was the Ecovacs T8.
 The problem is that it retails for $900 with its self-emptying station.
 Even if you take advantage of a double-discount right now and buy the Deebot T8 and its auto-empty station separately, it’s still going to cost you $750.